henrietta-k/adapt-learning-wiki/Styling-your-course.md

 You can use the [core events](https://github.com/adaptlearning/adapt_framework/wiki/List-of-core-events) to add an effect on say a page postRender event.

+###Theme Assets

+Place any assets required for your theme to display correctly in the ```/assets/``` folder.
+Any course related assets should be placed in the course folder rather than the theme.

+Remember to provide smaller sized assets for mobile devices to keep page weights down.

 ###How to modify the vanilla theme

 Locate the vanilla theme from the following directory: